KSWD (FM): Soft adult contemporary (2017–2024)

-On December 4, 2017, at 9:12 a.m., KMPS-FM flipped to soft adult contemporary as 94.1 The Sound, launching with "Hello" by Lionel Richie.
+On December 4, 2017, at 9:12 a.m., KMPS-FM flipped to soft adult contemporary as 94.1 The Sound, launching with two songs both called "Hello" (one by Lionel Richie, the other by Adele).
 The change briefly made KKWF the only country station in Seattle, before KVRQ abruptly flipped to the format in response later that morning.
 The station's call letters were changed to KSWD on December 11, these calls were previously used by KKLQ, an Entercom rock station divested during the merger which had also branded itself as "The Sound".
 The KMPS calls were moved to sister station KRAK in Hesperia, California.

 On January 16, 2018, former KMTT morning host John Fisher was announced as KSWD's morning host beginning January 22.
 Ten days later on January 26, it was announced that Seattle resident and nationally syndicated personality Delilah would become the station's midday host beginning January 29.
 Alongside her daytime program on weekdays, KSWD airs her syndicated program on Friday, Saturday, and Sunday nights.

 In May 2018, Smokey Rivers (who previously worked for iHeartMedia's Phoenix cluster and KMXZ-FM, and was CBS Radio's president of adult contemporary from 2000 to 2005) was named the station's program director, and began to additionally host afternoons.
 In October 2018, Jeanne Ashley was named assistant program director and new morning co-host.